toUpperCase78/tiobe-index-ratings/README.md

 ## HEADLINES

+### May 2026: Statistical Programming Language Market Undergoing Major Consolidation

+This month, the programming language R matched its all-time high by reaching position #8 in the TIOBE index once again.
+This is not a coincidence.
+The statistical programming language market is clearly undergoing a major consolidation.
+The biggest winners are Python and R, while many long-established alternatives continue to lose momentum.
+The era in which the statistical computing landscape was fragmented across many niche languages and platforms appears to ve coming to an end.

+Several established players are steadily declining:

+* MATLAB is close to dropping out of the TIOBE top 20.
+* SAS is about to leave the top 30 for the first time since the TIOBE index began.
+* Wolfram/Mathematica remains well below its historical peak and is losing further ground.
+* SPSS dropped out of the top 100 last month.
+* S is also close to leaving the top 100.
+* Stata currently sits at position #124.

+Meanwhile, the newer statistical language Julia has struggled for years to establish itself as a stable top-30 language despite strong technical merits and growing academic interest.
+Looking ahead, Stan is expected to debut in the TIOBE index next month, reflecting the growing importance of probabilistic programming and Bayesian statistics.

+In practice, today's statistical programming market increasingly revolves around just two dominant ecosystems:

+* Python dominates industry, machine learning, AI, and production systems.
+* R remains the leading environment in academia, research, epidemiology, and advanced statistical analysis.

+Elsewhere in the index, Java and C++ swapped positions this month.
+Java gained momentum following the successful release of Java 26.
+Another notable riser is Zig, which is approaching the TIOBE top 30 for the first time.
+Zig's growing popularity appears to be driven by its rare combination of low-level performance straightforward tooling, and relative ease of use compared to traditional systems programming languages. _(Paul Jansen - Chief Executive Officer)_

 ### April 2026: Rust's rise shows signs of slowing

 Rust is the youngest language in the TIOBE index top 20.
 If first entered the top 20 in June 2020 and was widely expected to break into the top 10, positioning itself as a strong competitor to C and C++.
 That was nearly six years ago.